mbtaylor1982/A3000-Agnus-Adapter/README.md

 ## PAL or NTSC
 Unlike the 8372B which can be changed between NTSC and PAL with a jumper, the 8375 (390544) can not.

-When selecting An agnus ship to use with this adaptor please there are two choices
+When selecting n Agnus chip to use with this adaptorthere are two choices:

 1. 390544-01 PAL 2MB Agnus used in Eurpean A500+ and A600
 2. 390544-02 NTSC 2MB Agnus Used in North American A500+ and A600